25 Things You Need In Your Winter Emergency Car Kit

 A new, unopened container of windshield washer fluid is good if debris or dirt needs to be removed from your windshield.
 Including a spare set of windshield wipers is also a good idea if one gets broken or falls off.

 A tow strap/rope can be used if you need to be pulled out of a ditch or snowbank.
-When attaching a rope or tow to your vehicle, ensure it is connected to a strong piece of the vehicle, such as the frame, to avoid damaging your vehicle.
+When attaching a rope or tow to your vehicle, ensure it is connected to a strong piece of the vehicle, such as the frame, to avoid damaging it.

-Other items such as road flares, tire pressure gauges, road maps, and portable air compressors can be considered based on budget, vehicle size, and value-added.
+Other items such as road flares, tire pressure gauges, medicine, and portable air compressors can be considered based on budget, vehicle size, and value-added.

 Where Do I Store A Winter Emergency Car Kit?

-Store the winter emergency car kit in your trunk or the vehicle's back seat with easy access if needed.
-A duffle bag or storage container can be ideal when packing your winter emergency kit.
+Store the winter emergency car kit in your trunk or the vehicle's back seat with easy access.
+A duffle bag or storage container can be ideal when packing your winter emergency car kit.
 Once it is packed and stored, you can begin your journey.
 While your winter emergency car kit may not be used, the knowledge that it is available will allow you to complete your drive with confidence in your safety.

 This content is written by our Morison Insurance team.
 All information posted is merely for educational and informational purposes.
 It is not intended as a substitute for professional advice.
 Should you decide to act upon any information in this article, you do so at your own risk.
 While the information on this website has been verified to the best of our abilities, we cannot guarantee that there are no mistakes or errors.